OctopusDeploy/docs/docs/deployment-examples/azure-deployments/deploying-a-package-to-an-azure-cloud-service/index.md

 The issues around timeouts and slow re-repackaging can be mitigated by passing in the variable `Octopus.Action.Azure.CloudServicePackageExtractionDisabled` and setting the value to `true`.
 However, in doing so, variable substitution will no longer be available.
 :::

-### Variable Substitutions in Cloud Service Configuration File {#DeployingapackagetoanAzureCloudService-VariablesubstitutionsinCloudServiceconfigurationfile}
+### Variable substitutions in Cloud Service configuration file {#DeployingapackagetoanAzureCloudService-VariablesubstitutionsinCloudServiceconfigurationfile}

 Octopus will attempt to modify your `.cscfg` file.
 For example, take the following configuration: